That-Dev-Girl-Sites/talks.jhalabi.com/svg-in-wordpress/slides.md

 # Our mission

-Create a custom Gutenberg block to create this chart.
+Write a custom Gutenberg block to interpret and chart this data.

 ---

 # Set a course!

-1. Import data into WordPress
+1. Create a block that can read the data
 1. Process the data
 1. Make an accessible and responsive visualization